Posts

 Image

-BETA-ALANINE: HIGH INTENSITY FUEL Beta-alanine is a non-essential amino acid that’s become a staple supplement for athletes and anyone looking to get more out of their workouts.
+BETA-ALANINE: HIGH INTENSITY FUEL Beta-alanine is a non-essential amino acid that has become a staple supplement for athletes and individuals seeking to optimize their workout results.
 Its main job in the body is to help produce carnosine—a compound stored in your muscles that buffers hydrogen ions and keeps your muscles from fatiguing too quickly when you’re pushing yourself hard.
 Why Beta-Alanine Matters for Performance Research consistently shows that taking beta-alanine increases the amount of carnosine in your muscles.
-More carnosine means your muscles can better handle the acid build-up during high-intensity exercise, letting you go harder for longer.
-This is especially true for activities that last between one and four minutes—think rowing, sprinting, or HIIT workouts ( Amino Acids, Springer ; International Society of Sports Nutrition Position Stand ).
-Potential for Older Adults There’s also evidence that beta-alanine can help reduce neuromuscular fatigue in older adults.
-In one ...
+More carnosine means your muscles can better handle the acid buildup that occurs during high-intensity exercise, allowing you to work harder for longer.
+This is especially true for activities lasting between 1 and 4 minutes—think rowing, sprinting, or HIIT workouts ( Amino Acids, Springer ; International Society of Sports Nutrition Position Stand ).
+Potential for Older Adults There’s also evidence that beta-alanine can help reduce neuromuscular fatigue in olde...

 Image

-GAIT IMPROVEMENT: EFFICIENT WALKING Getting your gait right isn’t just about looking smoother when you walk or run—it’s about protecting your long-term mobility, boosting your performance, and sidestepping injuries that can slow you down.
+GAIT IMPROVEMENT Getting your gait right isn’t just about looking smoother when you walk or run—it’s about protecting your long-term mobility, boosting your performance, and sidestepping injuries that can slow you down.
 There’s real science behind the best ways to move better, and the right approach can make a huge difference, whether you’re a serious runner or want to stay active as you age.
 One of the most effective ways to improve your gait is through structured retraining and technique adjustment.
 Working with a professional—ideally someone trained in movement analysis, like a ProTime-Fitness trainer—can help you fine-tune your foot strike, cadence, and posture.
 These subtle changes have been proven to reduce stress on your joints and lower your risk of common injuries, especially if you’re new to running or coming back from an injury.
 Strength and balance work are equally important.
-Targeted exercises for your ankles, hips, and core can make your stride mo...
+Targeted exercises for your ankles, hips, and core can help stabilize and improve the efficie...

 Image